- Imaginary Diamonds

 We offer CERTIFIED lab-grown diamonds of any size at wholesale prices

-Leon Mege is your one-stop shop for certified lab-grown diamonds at wholesale prices.
-A lab-grown option will allow you to choose a better cut, higher grade, and much larger diamond.
-For over 30 years, Leon Mege has been using and promoting lab-grown diamonds.
-We are trendsetters pioneering the use of lab-grown diamonds in bespoke hand-forged jewelry.
-The same relentless technological progress that brought us Gorilla Glass Victus and Peeps eyeglass cleaners gave us the miracle of diamond science that is conflict-free, ethically produced, and 100% recyclable.
+We supply certified lab-grown diamonds.
+A lab-grown option will allow you to afford a much larger diamond.
+We are trendsetters pioneering the use of lab-grown diamonds in bespoke precision-forged jewelry.
+The relentless technological progress that brought us Veg-O-Matic and Peeps eyeglass cleaners has brought us the ultimate miracle of frugality.

 How to tell the difference?

-The lab-grown diamonds are authentic diamonds even a veteran gemologist cannot identify from those spit out by volcanos.
-Unlike lab-grown rubies and sapphires, synthetic diamonds don’t have tell-tale inclusions, just like in-vitro children cannot be told apart from children spawn through physical relationships.
+The lab-grown diamonds are authentic; even a veteran gemologist cannot distinguish them from those spat out by volcanoes.
+Unlike lab-grown rubies and sapphires, synthetic diamonds don’t have noticeable tell-tale inclusions.
+Just as in-vitro children cannot be distinguished from those born through physical relationships.
+Only the technologically advanced and costly equipment used by gem labs can separate them.

 Are lab-grown diamonds ecologically clean?